tytydraco/yessleep/out/Equinox.md

 Even in the low light, I remember seeing him nod, leaning forward.
 "You know, I have someone to keep you safe..."

-I hadn’t even noticed his hands where behind his back, so I look down to see, or mostly feel, a soft, plush, stuffed teddy bear, half my size in his hands.
+I hadn’t even noticed his hands were behind his back, so I looked down to see, or mostly feel, a soft, plush, stuffed teddy bear, half my size in his hands.

 "This is for you," he whispered, "I gave her that special power Mommy and I have to keep the monsters away.
 You keep her close and take her to your room... and you sleep."